 - Opting out of standardised education is the future, you’ll be a trend setter.

 - One parent will have to stay home.
 There will be reduced family income if both parents had planned on working.
 Not all families plan on having 2 incomes so a lot of us don’t see this as a loss.
+Single parents can homeschool and I know of many examples, usually when that parent has a “side hustle” or dramatically reduces expenses to make it work.

 - Some parents might find it academically hard, not so much the content but there is a lot to get your head around in the curriculum if your country or state requires adherence to it.
 Not all do. ( There is a huge misconception that mum is “teacher” in homeschooling, this is simply not the case.
 There are no teachers, they’re not essential and Google has absolutely all the answers)